Haxinator/AcousticTrafficMonitoring/README.md

 The model will then train on the spike data previously generated.
 Note that training takes a long time, to reduce training time reduce the number of epochs, however, this will reduce the accuracy of the model.

+### Running the Back end
+Make sure FastAPI, Rockpool, OS, numpy and matplotlib are installed.

+Instead of simply running Xylo.py directly with "Run" button,

+Please run ```uvicorn main:app --reload --port 3000``` in the Root directory.

 ### Running the Front end
+Please run the front end after launched back end.

-Make sure npm and Node.js are [installed](https://askubuntu.com/questions/1502744/how-to-install-node-js-latest-version-on-ubuntu-22-04).
+Make sure React, npm and Node.js are [installed](https://askubuntu.com/questions/1502744/how-to-install-node-js-latest-version-on-ubuntu-22-04).

 Once installed run ```npm install ``` in the ```FrontEnd/traffic-ui``` directory.

 Followed by ```npm audit fix --force```

 Once you run ```npm start``` the webpage should open automatically in your browser, otherwise place the ip address provided in the terminal output in a web browser.

 ### Viewing the project website
 The website summarising the project is deployed [here](https://haxinator.github.io/AcousticTrafficMonitoring/)